MaayLiin/learngit/readme.txt

 Git tracks changes.
 Creating a new branch is quick.
 This is a exercise that learn how to manage branchs.

-I am working on dev branch.
+Git is a free software.
+(I am learning how to fix bug when I am working on another issue.)